 Export your DNS configuration from your existing provider

-Consult your provider's documentation to see how to export your zone file.
+Consult your provider's documentation to learn how to export your zone file.
 Cloud DNS supports the import of zone files in BIND or YAML records format.

-- For Dyn, see Download Your Zone File.
+- For Dyn, go to Download Your Zone File.

 - AWS Route 53 does not support export.
 Instead, you can use the open source cli53 tool.